swong1200/codeQuiz/README.md

     -Each button can be pressed.
     -The click will then prompt a new question.
     -There will be a scoreboard keeping track of correct answers.
+    -The questions and answers will all have seperate divs on the html and be created with javascript.
+    -Bootstrap containers will seperate all the content and will style it and make it responsive.

 4. The application will assess here if the answer is right or wrong.
     -Upon the clicking of the button event, a correct or wrong alert will appear on the screen.